jrmartino/pass-grant-loader/JHU-README.md

 This mode is the default mode, but may ansl be specified using the `-m grant` option.

+We note that we (arbitrarily) have populated our grant data only with those having an AWARD_END date on or after 01/01/2011.

 ### User Mode
 This mode (`-m user`) is similar to the `grant` mode, but updates existing PASS users only.
 Grant updates will update associated users
 (and funders) automatically.
 This mode is used to perform data updates related to model changes, for example.